You can understand yourself deeply

 D.H., Colorado

-Our work together includes somatic therapy sessions held over Zoom or in person, along with personalized support between sessions to help the work integrate more fully in everyday life.
-This offering is designed for those who are no longer looking for insight alone, but for a deeper kind of support that helps change become more grounded, embodied, and lasting.
+Our work together includes somatic therapy sessions held over Zoom or in person, along with personalized support between sessions to help you integrate the work in real time and in daily life.

 ✔ Somatic therapy sessions tailored to your needs and goals